Skip to content

 Notable Clients

 Payneteasy does not publicly name client companies in marketing materials.
 The case studies on the website refer to 'an e-commerce merchant' and to PSP client engagements without naming the operators.
-The target buyer profile per the company's own pages is Payment Service Providers, banks, large e-commerce merchants, fintech firms and digital marketplaces.
-Reference clients are available through the sales team rather than public-facing logos.
-This matches the pattern at Akurateco, Corefy and IXOPAY — orchestration vendors with PSP buyers tend to keep customer lists confidential because the PSP is the brand the end merchant sees.
+The target buyer profile per the company's own pages is Payment Service Providers, banks, large e-commerce merchants, fintech firms and digital marketplaces, and reference clients are available through the sales team rather than public-facing logos.
+This matches the pattern at Akurateco, Corefy and IXOPAY, since orchestration vendors with PSP buyers tend to keep customer lists confidential because the PSP is the brand the end merchant sees.
 For diligence, ask the sales team for references in your specific vertical (iGaming, eCommerce, forex) and geography.

 Operational Details